A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 * Many times, applicants apply for renewal of permits without ever being issued the previous year’s sticker or card, resulting in renewal with last year’s bebaiosi and being given another bebaiosi for the next year.
 Carry both with you.

-Forums and other websites call the bebaiosi a blue card for Greece, which is incorrect for two reasons.
+Forums and other websites call the βεβαίωση/bebaiosi a Greek residence blue card, which is incorrect for two reasons.
 First, it is not a card.
 Second, the EU Blue Card is a coveted EU-wide permit/card for highly skilled immigrants under a program that is not being implemented in Greece.
-Therefore, blue cards for Greece do not exist at this time.
+Therefore, blue residence cards for Greece do not exist at this time.

 Note from Author

 There are no stated limitations on how long you can remain outside Greece.
-However, most countries consider that someone is resident if they spend at least six months of the year within borders.
-Also take into account that applying for Greek citizenship as a foreigner requires that you spend no more than 10 continuous months outside Greece in the five years before an application is submitted.
+However, most countries consider that someone is resident if they spend at least six (6) months or 185 days of the year within borders.
+Also take into account that applying for Greek citizenship as a foreigner requires that you spend no more than 10 continuous months outside Greece in the five (5) years before an application is submitted.

 For more information: